FedRot-LoRA: Mitigating Rotational Misalignment in Federated LoRA: Theoretical Analysis

 where $\Gamma(\lambda)=\left(c_0-\frac{4\sqrt{\tau}\kappa\eta G_B}{\delta_A}\right)\lambda-4\kappa^2 \lambda^2\tau$, which is positive for a non-trivial range of $\lambda$ under mild conditions.
 An analogous result holds when aligning matrix $B$. \end{theorem}

 \begin{corollary}[Feasible $\lambda$ for Strict Improvement] If the learning rate satisfies \( \eta < \frac{c_0\delta_A}{4\sqrt{\tau}\kappa G_B}, \) then there exists a non-trivial range of soft rotation strengths $\lambda$ for which the alignment gain in Theorem~\ref{thm:odd-round} is strictly positive.
 In particular, if \(0<\lambda < \min\left\{1,\frac{c_0\delta_A-4\sqrt{\tau}\kappa\eta G_B}{4\kappa^2\tau\delta_A}\right\}\), the aggregation error admits a strictly smaller upper bound than that obtained without alignment. \end{corollary} \textit{Interpretation.} Theorem~\ref{thm:odd-round} characterizes the effect of rotational alignment on the aggregation error through an explicit upper bound.
 Compared with naive factor averaging, rotational alignment introduces a $\lambda$-controlled \emph{alignment gain}.
 Corollary~\ref{corollary:lambda} shows that there exists a non-trivial range of \( 0 < \lambda < \min\left\{1,\frac{c_0\delta_A-4\sqrt{\tau}\kappa\eta G_B}{4\kappa^2\tau\delta_A}\right\} \) for which this gain is strictly positive, yielding a strictly tighter upper bound than naive aggregation under the same analysis.
 This provides a concrete guideline for selecting $\lambda$ to balance alignment strength and training stability.
+This range is a conservative sufficient condition arising from worst-case bounds, rather than a tight characterization of all effective choices of $\lambda$.
+In practice, as shown in our sensitivity experiments (see Section \ref{sec:exp}), FedRot-LoRA remains effective over a broader range of $\lambda$ values, suggesting that the theoretical condition captures the existence of a favorable alignment regime while the empirically useful range can be larger.